gwilku/jscan-docs/general/getting_started.rst

 We generally recommend Bluetooth rather than Wi-Fi versions.

+Next, for 2018+ models you will need a Security Gateway Bypass if you want to make ANY changes or run ANY procedures (it includes reading the PIN, resetting modules, etc.).
+See `security bypass`_ section on our website for details.

 Once you have a proper adapter, see the instructions for `Connecting`_ to your vehicle.

 If you haven't purchased a license yet, you will be prompted to do so when connected to a car.